 Each season, four competitions are held for prints and for PDIs (Projected Digital Images).
 All entries in these competitions are commented on and marked out of 10 by an external judge.
 Dates of competitions and names of the invited judges are given in the BPS Programme.

-In addition to these regular competitions, there are three other competitions, each for panels of 5-8 images on a theme of your choosing, e.g. that tell a story, or are strongly linked or have a progression.
+In addition to these regular competitions, there are two other competitions, each for panels of 5-9 images on a theme of your choosing, e.g. that tell a story, or are strongly linked or have a progression.
 These are:

 The detailed rules for BPS competitions can be found here.
 They include rules for: